Defense key for Gonzaga, South Carolina

 “The rim protection that we have this year is different than anything we've been able to put out there,” Bulldogs coach Mark Few said.
 “We got the bulk, the strength, the size of Karnowski, which allows us to not have to double-team.
 So then we're not forced into rotations.
 But then we also can combine that with the athleticism, the shot-blocking of Zach Collins and Killian Tillie helps.”

-Ask the Gamecocks (26-10) about Gonzaga's defense and rim protection is mentioned again and again.
+Ask the Gamecocks (26-10) about Gonzaga's defense, and rim protection is mentioned again and again.

 “Their bigs are huge,” South Carolina's Sindarius Thornwell said.
-“They rebound well and we are big on offensive rebounding.
+“They rebound well, and we are big on offensive rebounding.
 We are big on attacking the rim.
 They do a great job keeping you out of the rim and make you take pull-up jumpers.
 We must do a good job moving their defense so we can get easier shots.”

 Freshman Maik Kotsar will have the main responsibility of handling Karnowski.